AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 .. py:attribute:: test

    Dict like object to access test related attributes.
-Only available in the :func:`~pkgdef.pre_test_commands` function.
+Only available in the :func:`pre_test_commands` function.
    Keys can be accessed as object attributes.

 .. py:attribute:: test.name